ajnyga/mostRead/README.md

 Installation
 -------------
-Upload the files to the server using the appropriate OJS module dedicated to installing the plugins (the plugin must be in compressed format .tar.gz)
+Upload the files to the server using the appropriate OJS module dedicated to installing the plugins (the plugin must be in compressed format .tar.gz).

 License
 -------